Climate change in Bangladesh: Women

-Bangladesh is prone to flooding and waterlogging because of its location as a river delta.
 In 2012, it was labeled a Least Developed Country by the United Nations, with high rates of poverty and weak government, meaning it is especially vulnerable to natural disasters.
 It is densely populated and about 63 percent of its population was working in the agriculture, forestry, or fishing sectors in 2010.
 Slightly less than half of Bangladesh's population is women and, in 2001, 80 percent of women lived in rural areas.
 Bangladeshi women are particularly vulnerable to climate change because they have limited mobility and power in society.
 Research shows that, after the cyclone and flooding of 1991, Bangladeshi women aged 20–44 had a much higher death rate than men of the same age: 71 per 1000, compared to 15 per 1000 for men.
 Even if a cyclone warning is issued, many women die because they must wait at home for their relatives to return before they can seek shelter.

 As climate change progresses, access to and salinization of water sources are becoming problems in Bangladesh.
 When there is a lack of drinking water, women are responsible for procuring it regardless of the distance they must travel or the terrain they must cover.
 During natural disasters, male unemployment rises.
 When men become unemployed, women's responsibilities increase because they must secure and manage income and resources on top of feeding the family and caring for children and the elderly.
 As the number of men at home without income or occupation rises, more women report mental and physical abuse by their male relatives.
 To cope with climatic change, women store matches, food for the family, fodder for the livestock, medicine, and fuel sources in safe places in case of disaster.
 They also teach their children skills such as swimming to prepare them for crisis.
 The global relief agency CARE believes that climate-resilient jobs such as duck rearing can help increase Bangladeshi women's resilience to climate change.

 Since the disasters of 1991, Bangladeshi women are more involved in disaster response decision-making, through local committees and community organizations established by the government and NGOs.
 As part of the United Nations Framework Convention on Climate Change's National Adaptation Programme of Action (NAPA), Bangladesh published a Poverty Reduction Strategy paper in 2005 that incorporated gender mainstreaming into its climate change adaptation plan, but as of 2008 those goals and policies were not fully implemented.